Configure Docker Registry Certificate¶

 To configure or update the HTTPS certificate for the local Docker registry,

-create a certificate named system-registry-local-certificate
+create a certificate named system-registry-local-certificate in the

-attribute of this certificate’s
+deployment namespace.
+The secretName attribute of this certificate’s

-spec must also be named system-registry-local-certificate
+spec must also be named system-registry-local-certificate.

 See the example procedure below for creating the certificate for the local